Somerset Tornado May 17 2025: Severe Damage & Rescue

 Residents Told to Remain Indoors

 Officials continue to remind citizens to remain indoors, minimize travel, and refrain from interfering with rescue efforts.
 Since weather threats persist, caution is paramount.
+Moreover, not staying in cover will immediately risk their lives and their family’s lives because disaster spares no one.
+In the middle of a disaster as fatal as the havoc of winds, it is difficult to save yourself from the debris itself.

 Somerset Community Starts on Road to Recovery